Tdrinker/505FinalProject/README.md

 In this project, we mainly choose BERT and GPT-2 to predict.
 Also, you can pick n-gram or neural language models.
 ## What's our contribution
 * We created Chinese template.
 Our template is created by native speakers to ensure we create syntactically correct and meaningful sentences.
-* We use 21 models to predict 7 kinds of tempate to get scores and percentages of each category.
+* We used 21 models to predict 7 kinds of tempate to get scores and percentages of each category.
-* We analyze these results and draw various diagrams.
+* We analyzed these results and drawed various diagrams.
 ## How to use it

 ##